tomcam/guten1.github.io/docs/tutorial.md

 > Do you want to enable syntax highlighting? [y/N]: y

 Done!
 Your site was created in "/Users/tom/www/mywebsite"

+**Get started by using the built-in server: gutenberg serve** There is no built-in theme so you will see a white page.
+Visit https://github.com/Keats/gutenberg for the full documentation.
 ```

 Let's explore what you've just created.